SeduceProject/seduceproject.github.io/index.md

 ---
-title: Home
+title: Samurai
 feature_text: |
-  ## SeDuCe
+  ## Samurai
-  A Testbed for research on thermal and power management in datacenters
+  A testbed for Sustainable And autonoMoUs gReen computing for AI
 feature_image: "/assets/img/servers.png"
-excerpt: "SeDuCe is a research project that aims at building a scientific testbed to enable the study of both thermal and power management aspects in datacenters."
+excerpt: "SAMURAI (Sustainable And autonoMoUs gReen computing for AI) is an innovative research project focused on developing a sustainable, AI-enabled computing infrastructure.
+It extends the SeDuCe platform's capabilities by integrating renewable energy sources, advanced AI computing nodes as well as Edge ans Iot nodes."

 order: 1
 ---

 <style>
-#seduce {
+#samurai {
     font-size: 3em;
     color: white;
 }